Azure Certification List: 12 Key Resources to Master Cloud in 2026

 Key Features and Strategic Usage Tips

-• Flexible Testing Options: Choose the environment that best suits your testing preferences: a quiet, controlled physical test center or the convenience of online proctoring with OnVUE.
-If opting for OnVUE, be sure to run the system pre-check tool well in advance to prevent technical issues on exam day.
+- Flexible Testing Options: Select the environment that fits your needs.
+You can use a quiet, controlled physical center or the convenience of OnVUE proctoring.
+If you choose OnVUE, run the system pre-check tool several days before your test.
+This prevents technical glitches from interfering with your performance on exam day.

 Website: https://home.pearsonvue.com/microsoft